8 Silent Signs Stress Is Making You Sick

 “Stress triggers the release of the hormone cortisol, which impairs your body’s ability to process blood sugar and changes the way you metabolize fat, protein, and carbs, which can lead to weight gain or loss,” says Shanna Levine, MD, a primary care physician and clinical instructor of medicine at Icahn School of Medicine at Mount Sinai in New York City.
 Stress can also cause people to engage in unhealthy behaviors like overeating or undereating.

 WHAT TO DO: Snack on nuts.
 The protein will help if you’re undereating, and the fiber will fill you up if you’ve been bingeing.
-Here are some more healthy ways to de-stress with food.
+You might also try one of these 9 foods that calm anxiety and stress.

 You thought acne was a distant teenage nightmare, but if your face is suddenly a mess of pimples, stress might be causing your breakouts.
-(Here are other sneaky reasons for acne breakouts).
 When you’re stressed, your body pumps out more hormones, like cortisol, which causes skin glands to produce more oil.
 This excess oil can get trapped inside hair follicles, along with dirt and dead skin cells, producing pimples, according to Healthline.com.

 WHAT TO DO: Topical creams containing benzoyl peroxide or salicylic acid can clear up acne if applied regularly.
 For a more natural approach, wash your face with green tea or dab on some pure aloe.
 Their antibacterial properties can promote healing.
-Or give one of these home remedies for acne a try; they may help clear up your skin.
+Find out what the acne on every part of your body is trying to tell you.

 Stress can make you mentally sick, too.
 Too much of the stress hormone cortisol can make it harder to focus or concentrate, causing memory problems as well as anxiety or depression, says Dr. Levine.

 WHAT TO DO: Be patient.
 Once your stress level returns to normal, your hair should start growing back.
-Here are some more possible reasons your hair is falling out.
+Next up, learn the 34 tricks to reduce work stress every day.